GuanyiLi-Craig/FullStackTemplate/README.md

-# FullStackTemplate
+# Build Full Stack with Vue and Spring

-Vue and Spring framework
+Build an application with Vue and Spring framework from scretch.

+Prepare

 - [ ] `> mkdir backend`

 - [ ] `> mkdir frontend`

-## Setup SpringBoot
+## 1. Setup SpringBoot

 ### initialize SpringBoot